-- 5 Assembly Bill 179: In September of 2022, Governor Newsom signed budget bill AB 179 authorizing - 6 \$1.3 billion dollars over the next two years to build wildfire resilience and bolster forest health throughout - 7 the state.
-The bill allocates \$472 million dollars toward forest health and fire prevention planning. - 8 \$130 million toward state-owned land stewardship, \$50 million for post-fire reforestation, \$170 million for - 9 state conservancy forest health projects, \$70 million for fire crews and prescribed burning activities, - 10 \$40 million for the Regional Forest and Fire Capacity Program, \$30 million for workforce development, - 11 and \$25 million to assist small landowners (California Wildfire & Forest Resilience Task Force 2022). - 12 This plan is part of the governor's Wildfire and Forest Resilience Action plan which aims to increase and - expedite forest health projects to sustain and protect communities and meet economic and environmental - 14 goals (Department of Water Resources 2021). - 15 Assembly Bill 1823: The Bill requires that on or before July 1, 2022, the State Board of Forestry and Fire - 16 Protection develop criteria for and maintain a "Fire Risk Reduction Community" list of local agencies - 17 located in a State Responsibility Area (SRA) or a very high hazard severity zone that meet best practices - 18 for local fire planning.
-The existing law requires the State board to consider specific factors when - 19 developing the criteria for the list, including recently developed or updated community wildfire protection - 20 plans (CWPPs) (CA GOPR 2022).
-This CWPP is in alignment with the requirement stipulated by - 21 Assembly Bill (AB) 1823 (2019). - 22 Senate Bill 1241: Senate Bill 1241 (2012) revised the safety element stipulations in State law to instruct - all cities and counties whose planning area is within the SRA or a very high fire hazard severity zone to - 24 address and include specific information concerning wildfire hazards and risk, and strategies and policies - 25 to address and minimize unreasonable risks associated with wildfire.
-The specific requirements are - 26 codified in chapter 311 of the Bill.
-As a result, CAL FIRE maintains fire hazard severity zone maps and
+Assembly Bill 179: In September 2022, Governor Newsom signed Assembly Bill 179 authorizing \$1.3 billion over the next 2 years to build wildfire resilience and bolster forest health throughout the state.
+The bill allocates \$472 million toward forest health and fire prevention planning, \$130 million toward state-owned land stewardship, \$50 million for post-fire reforestation, \$170 million for state conservancy forest health projects, \$70 million for fire crews and prescribed burning activities, \$40 million for the Regional Forest and Fire Capacity Program, \$30 million for workforce development, and \$25 million to assist small landowners (California Wildfire & Forest Resilience Task Force 2022).
+This plan is part of the governor's Wildfire and Forest Resilience Action plan, which aims to increase and expedite forest health projects to sustain and protect communities and meet economic and environmental goals (Department of Water Resources 2021).

+Assembly Bill 1823: Assembly Bill 1823 (2019) requires that on or before July 1, 2022, the State Board of Forestry and Fire Protection develop criteria for and maintain a "Fire Risk Reduction Community" list of local agencies located in a State Responsibility Area (SRA) or a very high hazard severity zone that meet best practices for local fire planning.
+The existing law requires the State Board to consider specific factors when developing the criteria for the list, including recently developed or updated CWPPs (CA GOPR 2022).
+This CWPP is in alignment with the requirement stipulated by Assembly Bill 1823.

+Senate Bill 1241: Senate Bill 1241 (2012) revised the safety element stipulations in state law to instruct all cities and counties whose planning area is within the SRA or a very high fire hazard severity zone (FHSZ) to address and include specific information concerning wildfire hazards and risk, and strategies and policies to address and minimize unreasonable risks associated with wildfire.
+The specific requirements are codified in Chapter 311 of the Bill.
+As a result, CAL FIRE maintains FHSZ maps and data for the entire state.
+Three classes of fire hazard severity classifications exist: moderate, high, and very high.
+Fire hazard severity considers the amount of vegetation, temperature, wind, humidity, and topography, and represents the likelihood of an area burning over a 30- to 50-year interval (CA GOPR 2022).